 It really depends on how you look at homeschooling.
-If it wasn’t a choice, and your kids are made to stay home from school because of the way the world is in 2020, then you may look at homeschooling as a tough pill to swallow.
+If it wasn’t a choice, and your kids are made to stay home from school because of the way the world was in 2020, then you may look at homeschooling as a tough pill to swallow.

 That’s completely understandable, as this wasn’t your choice.
 That’s why I wanted to create this resource page to help you navigate through some of the options you have to help your kids continue to learn, keep busy, and hopefully put a smile on everyone’s face during this stressful time.

 Now, if you are CHOOSING to homeschool, then what an exciting time this must be for you.
 Well, exciting and a bit unnerving too.

 My first piece of advice to you is to read this book or this book about what homeschooling is.
 Then, join a few homeschooling Facebook groups or local groups and meet other families who homeschool (when you’re ready to meet up in person that is).

 Know that you will most likely change the way you homeschool several times over the years.
 You might even sign your kids up for school again.